 IMPORTANT: My studio is on the third floor and there is no elevator.
 If you can't climb stairs, please let me know.
 We may need to arrange another location for the classes.

-STUDENT DISCOUNT: If you'll be studying abroad in Seville and plan on taking lessons for a few months, please ask me about my student rates, I'll be glad to give you a discount!
+If you are studying abroad in Seville and plan on taking weekly lessons for several months, I may be able to offer you a student discount.
+Just ask!

 Yes, you can, if it's available, but it probably wouldn't make financial sense.
 You would be better off buying a cheap student guitar (around 150€) to use during your stay.
 If you don't want to take it with you, you can give it away (or, if you're lucky, sell it), when you leave.

-Get in touch with me!
 It mostly depends on your budget.
 You can get a decent factory-made guitar starting around 300 or 400€, which would be fine if you're a serious student on a tight budget.
 Hand-made, professional quality guitars start around 800€.
-I can point you toward some good sources, and, depending on my schedule, possibly help you decide.
+Be sure to get a sturdy case to protect your guitar while traveling!